As dead as a doornail

 What's the meaning of the phrase 'As dead as a doornail'?

-Dead, devoid of life (when applied to people, plants or animals).
-Finished with, unusable (when applied to inanimate objects).
+To be 'as dead as a doornail' is to be utterly dead, devoid of life (when applied to people, plants or animals) or finished with, unusable (when applied to inanimate objects).

 What's the origin of the phrase 'As dead as a doornail'?

-This is old - at least 14th century.
+This expression is old - it has been in use since at least the 14th century.
 There's a reference to it in print in 1350, a translation by William Langland of the French poem Guillaume de Palerne:

 "For but ich haue bote of mi bale I am ded as dorenayl."